SuperOfficeDocs/superoffice-docs/docs/api/service-soap/ports/customer/newticket.md

 ## Description

 This method will create a new request/ticket with the customer as the author of the request.
 You can set various information about the request.
 To set any external extra fields, you use an array of **ValuePairStruct**.
 The field should contain the name of the extra field, which is `x_<nr>`, where nr = number of the extra field.
-User **getExtraFields()** to find this name.
+User calls **getExtraFields()** to find this name.
 The value should contain the value of the extra field (and is always sent as a string).
-See appendix of data types for formatting.
 The method returns the id of the newly created request.
 You use this id to add messages with the **addMessage()** method.

 ## In parameters